 Limited access to forage can multiply heart rates by up to 4 at the time of feeding¹, and can lead to laminitis, gastric ulcers, colic, obesity and stable vices².

 Horses are trickle-feeders and the health of their gastrointestinal tract and overall well-being is dependent on the consumption of small, regular meals throughout the day and night.
 Slow-feeding allows to increase the intake by 2-3 times, which helps reduce digestive, metabolism and stable vice issues¹.

-The scientifically-designed Haygain Forager, developed in cooperation with the Royal Agricultural University, bridges the gap between natural behaviour and stable routine by regulating your horse’s eating pace.
+The scientifically-designed Haygain Forager, developed in cooperation with Nottingham Trent University and the Royal Agricultural University, bridges the gap between natural behaviour and stable routine by regulating your horse’s eating pace.